Boost Your Business with eCards

 This reward will show employees that service is a high priority of your company.
 Plus, incentivizing positive customer service can boost your company’s reputation in the community when employees work hard to earn that award.

 Give rewards to employees who have taken initiative for work-related projects.
-This will motivate employees to take leadership and look for ways to push things forward.
+By honoring leaders who lead through their actions, you’ll set a positive example for their teams and peers.
+In other words, you’ll motivate employees to take the lead and look for ways to push things forward.

 Just as your company aims to uphold its values, employees should also be held to this standard.
 By rewarding employees who exhibit the company’s values, you’ll communicate that these values are worth being celebrated and highlight these employees as successful representatives of these values.